OddCanons/flames_of_war/grey_aliens.md

 | :------- | -------: |
 | 1x Foo Fighter | **XX&nbsp;POINTS** |

-Force HQ 120 points
-Options
-• Add a Mk 1 Saucer at a cost of 230 points.
-• OR add a Mk 2 Science Saucer at a cost of 120 points.
-• OR add “Foo” Fighter air support at a cost of 150 points for Limited Air Support or 180 points for Priority Air Support.
-Combat Platoons 1 or 2 Landing Platoons
-   •
-   Platoon
-HQ Section with
-1 Clone Squad
-2 Clone Squads Option
-270 points 400 points
-• Add a Mk1 Saucer at a cost of 230 points.

- Weapons Platoons Heavy Platoon
-Platoon
-HQ Section with
-1 Robot Squad 1180 points 2 Robot Squads 1820 points
-   Force Support Platoons Recon Platoon
-Platoon
-HQ Section with
-1 Scout Squad 100 points 2 Scout Squads 150 points

- Grey Arsenal Tank Teams
-   Name
- Weapon

-Infantry Teams
-Front
-ROF
-10
-1 1 1 11 2 10 10 1 11 1
-ROF
-1 1 1 2
-To Hit
-2+
-Top
-Fp
-3
-2+ 2+ 2+ 4 2+ 4 3 2+ 4 2+
-Fp
-3+ 3+ 3+ 3+
-Fp
-2+

-Abduction, Unobtanium
-Plodding, Unobtanium, Unreliable Death Ray
-Unobtanium, Unreliable Death Ray
-Notes
-Death Ray, Unobtanium Abduction, Unobtanium Unobtanium Unobtanium Notes
-Death Ray, Flying Tank, Grey Aircraft
-Mobility
-Range
-Foot
-32”/80cm 32”/80cm 32”/80cm Hover 40”/100cm Hover Foot 32”/80cm Hover 40”/100cm
-Armour Side At 10 13 13 13 11 13 10 10 13 11 13
-At
-12 8 8 8
-At
-12
-  Team
- Death Ray team
- Science team
- Scout team
- Scoutbot team
-Aircraft
-Range
-16”/40cm 8”/20cm 32”/80cm 16”/40cm
-Weapon
-Beam
-  Aircraft
- “Foo” Fighter

 # Captured Alien Technology

 Humans are resourceful.
 Soldiers and scientists scavenge through the wreckage of crashed saucers and burnt out robots, looking for knowledge of Grey weaknesses and weapons that can keep humanity in the fight.

 In Late-War games, like the Invasion scenario below, human forces may have the advantage of captured alien technology and soldiers with first hand experience fighting the Greys.
-Any Late-War force battling the Greys may include, at no additional point cost, up to two options from the list below.
+Any Late-War force battling the Greys may include, _at no additional point cost_, up to two options from the list below.

 ## Human Death Ray Teams